JING-LYU/final_project/project_proposal.md

 Plan B:

-We are interested in exploring the correlation between Insurance/health coverage and smoke.
+We are interested in exploring the correlation between access to health coverage/resources and smoking.
 We will also investigate on confounder that contributes to this correlation.

+Aspects:

+1. Self-awareness - has insurance, time length of no insurance, told doctor not accepting insurance, where go when sick or need advice(also related with good/bad resources)

+2. Able to get health resources - “want but didn’t get needed care”.

 ### Anticipated data sources